-Tr-Action: Planting Climate Resilient Woodlands in Dundee Statistics The main aims of this project were to create bigger, better and more connected woodland in Dundee , increase the amount of carbon storage and sequestration in the city and increase woodland diversity and resilience to climate change.
+Tr-Action: Planting Climate Resilient Woodlands in Dundee Statistics The main aims of this project were to create bigger, better and more connected woodland in Dundee, increase the amount of carbon storage and sequestration in the city and increase woodland diversity and resilience to climate change.
 Native woodland has been planted at three sites across Dundee at Riverside Nature Park, Balgay Hill and an area adjacent to Clatto Country Park.
 The trees planted are all native to the UK.
 Some species such as whitebeam and hornbeam are usually native to regions further south in the UK but the decision was made to include them as they are already present in the area and may adapt well to our locally changing climate.
 The 17 species chosen were mainly broadleaved, with the exception of Scots pine.
 In addition to being native, the mix of species was chosen based on site conditions as well as consideration given to local residents in terms of final canopy height.
 This £300,000 project was mainly funded through a successful application to the Nature Restoration Fund (£265,000).

-Community Growing Statistics The Dundee Local Food Growing Strategy was agreed in August 2020 with the aims including 'to promote good environmental practice within growing spaces'.
+12 ha of new native woodland, 28,000 native trees planted.
+Community Growing Statistics The Dundee Local Food Growing Strategy was agreed in August 2020 with the aims including 'to promote good environmental practice within 26 Community growing spaces' .
 Growing your own produce has a number of proven benefits for health and the environment.
 In addition to the traditional allotment sites, there is a wide and inspiring network of community growing spaces throughout Dundee, which have been developed by organisations, as well as Dundee City Council.
 A number of Council developed projects are now run by local communities.
-26 Community Gardens550 Allotment plots200 Fruit trees planted One of the largest projects in the last three years has been the £1.2 million construction of Camperdown Growing Hub at

-Camperdown Park.
-This is a functional food growing garden with several growing tunnels.
-With significant officer support from the Council's Community Allotment Officer, the Campy Growers are progressing the project and have received funding for 3 new staff members.
+Gardens 550 Allotment plots 200 Fruit trees planted

 This project will employ regenerative food-growing practices including no-dig, on-site composting, agroforestry and chemical free production as an example of good stewardship of the land.
 The Campy Growers will be actively creating habitat and growing with nature, fruit trees have already been planted and plans to create wetland habitat have begun.
 Broughty Ferry and Monifieth Active Travel Project Statistics Work has been ongoing since 2019 to develop and carry out proposals to improve the NCN-01 coastal path between Broughty Ferry Castle and Monifieth.
 The project involves a number of improvements to the local wildlife and biodiversity in the area.
 Landscaping and grassland/wildflower planting to create new coastal grassland habitat and improved protection of existing dunes, extending the tree planting along the Esplanade, removal of invasive plant species throughout the area and planting of screening species to protect an important bird roosting area within the Monifieth SSSI.
-Further information on this project can be found here . , and the second
+Further information on this project can be found here: https:// broughtyferryactivetravel.com/ 3 ha new coastal grassland.

-Ongoing projects
+Ongoing Projects